A-Student4/Report-Connect-4-code/README.md

 column, in comparison to the other columns.
 I also show how player 2 can still win with a knowledge and skill advantage

-Contains code variations and references bibliography for the code.
+Contains code adaptations and references bibliography for the code.

 Original author of source code: Oscar Nieves